 For two years after the first Olive Garden restaurant opened in 1982, operators were still tweaking the restaurant's physical appearance and the food that was served.
 Even the tomato sauce was changed as many as 25 times.
 It's that sort of dedication that creates fabulous dishes like this popular soup.
 It blends the flavors of potatoes, kale, and Italian sausage in a slightly spicy chicken and cream broth.TRANSLATE with xEnglishTRANSLATE with

-The easy-melting, individually-wrapped Kraft Cheddar Singles are a perfect secret ingredient for this Panera Bread broccoli cheddar soup recipe that's served at this top soup stop.
-In this clone, fresh broccoli is first steamed, then diced into little bits before you combine it with chicken broth, half-and-half, shredded carrot, and onion.
+The easy-melting, individually-wrapped Kraft Cheddar Singles are a perfect secret ingredient to copy this cheesy broccoli cheddar soup served at this top soup stop.
+In my Panera Bread Broccoli Cheddar Soup recipe, fresh broccoli is first steamed, then diced into little bits before you combine it with chicken broth, half-and-half, shredded carrot, and onion.
 Now you're just 30 minutes away from soup spoon go-time.

 Menu Description: "Made from scratch in our kitchens using fresh Grade A Fancy Russet potatoes, fresh chopped onion, natural Colby cheese and spices.
 Baked fresh all day long."